henriquenm/desafio-ruby-on-rails/bycoders-cnab-reader/README.md

 bundle install
 ```

-If neccessary run the following command to update your Yarn packages.
+If necessary run the following command to update your Yarn packages.

 ```bash
 yarn install --check-files
 ```

 Configure the 'database.yml' to create database.
-Example above
+Example:

 ```yml
 default: &default